eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 -   When the kernel detects an event on a monitored file descriptor:

-    -   The corresponding entry is added to the ready list (if it is not already present).
+    -   The corresponding entry is added to the ready list.

 -   When `epoll_wait()` is called: